Statistical Study of the Defect Cluster Morphology in the Primary Damage of Tungsten from Collision Cascades from Five Inter-atomic potentials: Description of the MD Simulations of collision cascades

 \section{Description of the MD Simulations of collision cascades}

 The Large Scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) was used to carry out the MD simulations \cite{LAMMPS}.
-Different cubic simulation boxes of the sizes specified in Table.\ref{Table_1}, were initially subjected to a NPT relaxtion for 10 ps at 300 K and 0 bar pressure using periodic boundary conditions (pbc) along all the three directions.
+Different cubic simulation boxes of the sizes specified in Table.\ref{Table_1}, were initially subjected to a NPT relaxation for 10 ps at 300 K and 0 bar pressure using periodic boundary conditions (pbc) along all the three directions.
 The time step used in the NPT simulations is one fs.
-The simuation box sizes are chosen such that the cascade occurs within a region excluding the outermost three unit cells.
-This is subsequently verified during post-processing of the collision cascade wherein except for a negligible fraction of channeling events, all cascades occur inside the defined box.\\
+Simulation box sizes were designed to confine cascades within a central region excluding the outermost three unit cells.
+Post-processing verification confirmed this containment: all cascades remained within the designated volume except for rare channeling incidents. \\

-Post relaxation, a central atom in the simulation box is identified as the PKA.
-100 NVE simulations of collision cascades are then carried out at each PKA energy by directing the PKA towards 100 random points on a unit sphere with the PKA at its center, with the initial velocity of the PKA corresponding to the PKA energy.
-Electronic stopping is considered as a frictional term as described in \cite{HarshEStopLAMMPS}.
-The outermost unit cells of the simulation box are fixed and the adjacent two unit cells to the outermost cells are temperature controlled at 300 K. Variable time stepping is used along with pbc along all three directions during the NVE simulations which last upto 20 ps.
-The positions of atoms displaced above a theshold value and their velocity components are output at a specified frequency during the simulations.
+Following relaxation, a central atom in the simulation box wasdesignated as the PKA.
+For each PKA energy specified in table.\ref{Table_1}, we performed 100 collision cascade simulations using an NVE ensemble.
+The PKA was directed toward 100 randomly generated points on a unit sphere centered at its position, with the initial velocity of the PKA corresponding to the PKA energy.
+Electronic stopping was modeled as a frictional term as described in \cite{HarshEStopLAMMPS}.
+The outermost unit cells of the simulation box are fixed and the adjacent two unit cells to the outermost cells are temperature controlled at 300 K. Variable time stepping is used along with PBC along all three directions during the NVE simulations which last up to 20 ps.
+The positions of atoms displaced above a threshold value and their velocity components are output with a specified frequency during the simulations.
 At the end of the simulation, all atom positions and their potential energy are output for post-processing.\\